-"A greater emphasis of stating the goal of management at all levels of planning is required for management effectiveness to be assessed.
-Goals would need to be quantifiable and time-bound. " - Van Wilgen, B.W. & Wilson, J.R.
+"A robust assessment of the effectiveness of control measures is not possible due to the absence of monitoring of the outcomes of control measures ". - Van Wilgen, B.W. & Wilson, J.R.
 (Eds.)
 2018.
 The status of biological invasions and their management in South Africa in 2017.
 South African National Biodiversity Institute, Kirstenbosch and DST-NRF Centre of Excellence for Invasion Biology, Stellenbosch.

 Van Wilgen et al. (2017) assessed invasive alien plant control operations over several decades in the Kruger National Park

 Kraaij et al. (2017) assessed the effectiveness of invasive alien plant management in the Garden Route National Park